 • Differences Between 2.5mm, 3.5mm & 6.35mm Headphone Jacks

-The driver is designed, in one way or another, to accept the audio signal and use its energy to vibrate a diaphragm that produces sound.
+In one way or another, the driver is designed to accept the audio signal and use its energy to vibrate a diaphragm that produces sound.
 The diaphragm ought to create sound waves that accurately depict the information of the audio signal.

 How does this happen?
 Well, there are multiple working principles for different headphone driver types.